• Skip to primary navigation

 Can I use the popup timer in the turkey breast?

-No, never really on popup timers, which are inaccurate.
-You must use a meat or instant-read thermometer to be safe and get the best results.
+No, never rely on popup timers, which are inaccurate.
+Use a meat or instant-read thermometer to be safe and get the best results.

 Can I tell if the turkey is done by the color of the meat?